Softball Pitching Drills

 Towel Drill

 Pitcher holds a small towel instead of a ball and delivers the full windmill motion.
-The towel snaps audibly at the release point if the wrist break is correct.
-No catcher needed.
-Reps: 30.
-Cue: "listen for the snap."
-Common error: a soft towel snap means a soft wrist.
-Fix: shorten the towel and squeeze it tighter at the release point until the snap is loud and consistent.
+The towel snaps audibly at the release point if the wrist break is correct, so no catcher is needed.

 How to Use These Drills in Practice